wso2/docs-is/en/docs/guides/identity-lifecycles/extend-username-and-password-recovery.md

             The validity period of the recovery code is determined by the [2nd step of configuring password recovery](#password-recovery-flow)

 2. Use the `recoveryCode` and a channel `id` to get the recovered username.
+2. Use the `recoveryCode` and a channel `id` to get notifications via that channel.
     !!! abstract ""
         **Request Format**
         ```curl